litanyww/testpass/README.md

  - The system state is included in the log file, but can be overridden when restarting a test pass.

+## Order of Test Steps in a Test Pass

+The tool makes an effort to choose steps and order them to minimise the amount of work involved.

+The cost field can be instrumental in constructing the best possible test pass.
+For example, you might have a required test step as well as a non-required step which duplicates the same functionality but is 'cheaper'.
+In this case make sure that the cheaper function has a lower cost.
+The required step will still be used once, but everywhere else where the same changes are needed, the tool will pick the cheapest.

+This is true for combinations too.
+Say you have a simple prerequisite test step which takes some time to complete, but there is an alternate step that is much cheaper but which requires an expensive one-off setup.
+The `testpass` tool will use the simple step in preference to the cheaper one if the overall cost of the simple steps remains cheaper; but once it becomes cost effective to employ the expensive setup step, the tool can be expected to do just that.

+Some effort is made to balance the time taken to calculate the test pass versus the how optimal the result will be.
+Please let me know if you find that the solution takes too long to generate, or it has made non-optimal choices.

 ## Example test case

 ```